 Ever wonder what that long group of numbers and letters identifying your car means?
 There is some method to the madness.
-While the Grateful Dead bumper stickers on the back of your car tell people who you are, the Vehicle Identification Number (VIN) tells the world who your car is.
+While the various bumper stickers on the back of your car tell people who you are, the Vehicle Identification Number (VIN) tells the world who your car is.

-Mechanics use the VIN to identify engine type and other parts to service a vehicle, law enforcement can use the VIN to identify stolen vehicles and manufacturers can resolve safety recalls.
+Mechanics use the VIN to identify engine type and other parts to service a vehicle, law enforcement can use the VIN to identify stolen vehicles, and manufacturers use it to resolve safety recalls.

 Where’s My VIN?

 You’ve probably had to find the VIN on your vehicle at some point.
 Because the VIN unlocks information about your car, you’ll see it on car titles, insurance policies and auto service records.

 The location on the car will vary by year and manufacturer, but you’ll usually find it on the dashboard (you’ll be able to see it through the front windshield), on a sticker inside the driver’s side door or on the engine block.